dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when either the Dart or Flutter SDK isn’t installed correctly, and, as a result, one of the `dart:` libraries can't be found.
+The analyzer produces this diagnostic when either the Dart or Flutter SDK isn't installed correctly, and, as a result, one of the `dart:` libraries can't be found.

 #### Common fixes